 For K-8 students, soda or energy drinks are not permitted for school consumption.
 Sharing is also not permitted as many parents monitor their child's food consumption.

 High school students may purchase breakfast, snack, and lunch from Chef Steve Noschese, who prepares food on-site for students.
-More information is available in the high school office.
+Please contact the high school office for more information.

-8. Illness
+8. Student Health